Imagine has become the (undeclared) soundtrack of the International Day of Peace.

 In October of that same year, the song began to be distributed by the record label Apple Records in the United States.

 Imagine, which was awarded the Grammy Hall of Fame award -among other recognitions-, was conceived thanks to the love between Yoko Ono and John Lennon.

 The two met at the Indica Gallery (London), where Yoko Ono was holding an exhibition of conceptual art.
 Peace and the world of ideas were the vital pillars of the couple –who would marry in 1969-.

 In fact, Yoko Ono had published in 1964 the book Grapefruit, in which we can find quotes like «imagine the clouds dripping, dig a hole in your garden to keep them» or «imagine a thousand suns in the sky at the same time«.

-That literary piece was the source of inspiration for the lyrics of Imagine, which is why the poem Cloud Piece appeared on the back cover of the album.See also:«Dancing In The Dark» the best Bruce Springsteen song?
+That literary piece was the source of inspiration for the lyrics of Imagine, which is why the poem Cloud Piece appeared on the back cover of the album.See also:Bon Jovi’s Runaway, the beginning of a legendary band

 Although it should be noted that Ono’s co-authorship was not recognized by the National Music Publishers’ Association until June 2017, the year in which the artist published a children’s book inspired by the song.